finos/perspective/docs/md/js.md

 Whenever a `<perspective-viewer>`s underlying `table()` is changed via the `load()` or `update()` methods, a `perspective-view-update` DOM event is fired.
-Similarly, `view()` updates instigated either through the Attribute API, or through user interaction will fire a `perspective-config-update` event.
+Similarly, `view()` updates instigated either through the Attribute API or through user interaction will fire a `perspective-config-update` event:

 ```javascript
 elem.addEventListener("perspective-config-update", function() {